Cross-Sectional Sector Momentum Rotation Strategy

 1. Computes the 3-month trailing momentum for all 11 sector ETFs

-2. Ranks sectors from strongest (rank 1) to weakest (rank 11)
+2. Ranks all the sectors from strongest (rank 1) to weakest (rank 11)

-3. Goes long the top 3 ranked sectors at the market open
+3. Goes long on the top 3 ranked sectors at the market open

-4. Goes short the bottom 3 ranked sectors at the market open
+4. Goes short on the bottom 3 ranked sectors at the market open

 Momentum Signal Formula